SimonBlanke/gradient-free-optimizers-documentation/docs/parameters/iters_p_dim.md

 ### `iters_p_dim`

-Number of iterations per dimension of the search space.
+Number of iterations the algorithm will let the hill-climbing algorithm search to find the best position before it changes to the next dimension of the search space.

   - type: int